jaditi930/Word-Composition/README.md

 2. The words are stored in a vector and then inserted into the trie for efficient searching.

 3. It iterates over the list of words, and for each word, it checks if the word is compounded.
-A word is considered compounded if it can be formed by concatenating other words from the list.
+      * A word is considered compounded if it can be formed by concatenating other words from the list or if it can be broken down into substrings present in the trie.
+      * The program uses a recursive function isCompounded(Trie tr,string word) that finds every possible substring of the given word one by one.If a substring is present in the trie, it recursively checks for the remaining part of the string.
+      * If the recursive call returns true, then the word is a compounded word return true otherwise return false.

 4. The program identifies and keeps track of the longest and second longest compounded words found.